 So then it came to me that if I buy something in a BAM! store (that's their nickname), I'm aiding the enemy.
 So I don't.
 Now I plan my trips to Books-a-Million as one would a reconnaissance mission, a stealth activity: Let's see what rotten propaganda they're pushing now.

-Once I get past that ugly end cap, I spend some minutes in the "Politics" aisle rearranging books so that the few liberal or even moderate books cover some of that junk.
+Once I get past that ugly end cap, I spend a few refreshing minutes in the "Politics" aisle rearranging books so that the few liberal or even moderate books cover much of that junk.
 (Pathetic, I know, but it's the best I can do ever since I took that stand against vandalism.)

 Then I grab something to read and sit at a table in their Joe Muggs Cafe (My own little sit-in I calls it, since I read their books and magazines and never buy anything, but so far no one seems to notice.)
 I should mention that BAM! publishes a monthly Book Page magazine highlighting their latest books.
 Mark R. Levin, a Right Wing radio personality and "the #1 bestselling author of Liberty and Tyranny and regular Fox News contributor" is on January's cover.
 (Last month it was Glenn Beck).
 Levin has a new book out called, "Ameritopia, The Unmaking of America".
 Before I saw that cover, I confess I had never heard of Mark R. Levin.
 (Am I the only one?
 I don't know.
 I only know that I was much happier before I knew that his new book, "Ameritopia" is at the top, the very tip-top, of this week's New York Times non-fiction bestseller list! )

 So I took a look at the new book by this guy who--my god!
 NYT Best Seller!--I really should have heard of by now.
 I turned page after page and, okay, as a new Mark R. Levin reader who is also a liberal, I'm as biased as biased can be.
 But even I am shocked at how badly this book stinks!